bmigette/autoreco/README.md

 If a new domain is discovered, it will try vhosts based on the known hostnames of a webserver and attempt to scan again with this new domain etc...

+The script uses Multiple Threads (configurable) with a PriorityQueue, allowing smaller/faster Jobs to be executed first (to avoid blocking progress with lot of large wordlists)

 Note: known domains can be specified manually with --domain, or learnt automatically by netexec

 # Requirements